-PROGRAM OVERVIEW The Department of Physics and Astronomy administers a cooperative program in engineering.
-Two options are available: an informal Two-Two Plan and a formal Three-Two Dual Degree Plan.
-Students interested in the Dual Degree Plan must consult with the chair of the department before registration.
+PROGRAM OVERVIEW The Department of Physics and Astronomy administers a Three-Two or Four-Two Dual Degree cooperative engineering program.
+Students interested in the program must consult with the chair of the department before registration.

 Students are eligible for financial aid at both institutions.

 Visit Now - Campus visits offered Monday-Friday

 Available Now - FAFSA for Fall 2017

 Mid-October - Application & scholarship review begins for Fall 2017 students